kjaffel/ZA_FullAnalysis/ZAStatAnalysis/README.md

 - ``-p``/``--jsonpath``: path to limits in jsons format which are the results of setp2.
 - ``--era`` : choices ``[2016, 2017, 2018]``
 - ``--unblind``: plot the observe limits
+- ``--rescale-to-za-br``: If set, limits are rescaled to the ZA BR
+- ``--numbers``: If set, show values of expected limits on top of the plot
-- ``'--theory``: plot theory cross-section
+- ``--theory``: plot theory cross-section
-- ``'--log'`` : make plot in log scale
+- ``--log'`` : make plot in log scale

 ## Trouble-Shooting:
-- If you ever face Segfault in CombineHarvester::WriteDatacard(string, string) in Python[ issue-239](https://github.com/cms-analysis/CombineHarvester/issues/239)you can try with [PR-240](https://github.com/cms-analysis/CombineHarvester/pull/240) do:
+- If you ever face Segfault in CombineHarvester::WriteDatacard(string, string) in Python[ issue-239](https://github.com/cms-analysis/CombineHarvester/issues/239) you can try with [PR-240](https://github.com/cms-analysis/CombineHarvester/pull/240), simply do:
 ```bash
 git checkout master
 git checkout -b master_with_240